Wellingborough Town F.C.: Rebirth

-After a disappointing start to the 2012–13, season Rob Gould resigned as manager on 10 September 2012 and was replaced by former Woodford United boss, Phil Mason.
+After a disappointing start to the 2012–13 season Rob Gould resigned as manager on 10 September 2012 and was replaced by former Woodford United boss, Phil Mason.
 When Mason was forced to stand down for personal reasons he was replaced by Craig Adams.
 The club had endured a poor start to the 2012–13 season but a superb unbeaten run in the New Year saw them ensure survival.
-A winner from Todd Sawko in the 2–1 home win against Spalding on 25 April made it mathematically certain and the team left the field to the tune of "The Great Escape" booming over the tannoy.
+A winner from Todd Sawko in the 2–1 home win against Spalding on 25 April made it mathematically certain and the team left the field to the tune of "The Great Escape" over the tannoy.

 The 2013–14 season saw the return of former goalscoring hero Jason Turner, who left the club for spells with King's Lynn and Holbeach.
 He scored prolifically once again as the club enjoyed a much better campaign and posted an attendance of 850 for the Boxing Day clash with AFC Rushden and Diamonds.
 Manager Craig Adams left for Bedford Town towards the end of the season and was replaced by Ben Watts.
 With several players having departed during the summer (including Turner to Diamonds) Watts had a difficult job rebuilding the team and left the club after suffering 4 defeats from the opening 4 games.
-He was replaced by the joint pairing of Steve Herring and Joe Smyth, assisted by Steve's brother Mark.
+He was replaced by the joint pairing of Steve Herring and Joe Smyth.

-On 1 April 2015, it was announced that joint managers Steve Herring and Joe Smyth were to step down at the end of the season due to a reduction on playing budget.
-It was also decided later that week that Jamie Wright, former assistant manager under Craig Adams, would take the position of first team manager for the 2015/16 season.
+On 1 April 2015, it was announced that joint managers Steve Herring and Joe Smyth were to step down at the end of the season.
+It was also decided later that week that Jamie Wright, former assistant manager under Craig Adams, would take the position of first team manager for the 2015–16 season.
 In September 2015, Wright and his assistant Colin Cooper, both resigned with Craig Adams returning as Interim First Team Manager.

 In November 2015, local management team Jon Mitchell and Stuart Goosey were handed the roles of First Team and Assistant Manager as the Doughboys look to the future with local players making up the majority of the squad.
 The duo's first result was a 3–1 victory away at Rothwell Corinthians.
 Although the side remained in the bottom two for much of the campaign, a considerable improvement in form in the final months of the season ensured that they avoided finishing in the relegation spots.
 A noteworthy achievement because the clubhouse had been destroyed by fire before Christmas and match-day income was drastically reduced until it had been rebuilt.

-In the summer of 2016, Chairman Martin Potton stood down and was replaced by Mark Darnell and Darren Wingrove.
-The club have held on to many players and brought in some new signings, ensuring that hopes are higher for the coming season.